-3 C

 Thursday: Ärtsoppa & Pannkakor

 Thursday is perhaps the most famous day in Swedish lunch traditions.
 It’s when restaurants serve “ärtsoppa och pannkakor“—yellow pea soup followed by thin pancakes.
-This tradition dates back along time and is still widely observed today.
+Furthermore, this tradition dates back a long time and is still widely observed today.
 Traditionally, one should consume warm punsch (40 degrees C) with the pea soup.

 Friday: Fish day